thembo-sec/neocities_site/src/posts/2026 Updates.md

 # Life updates and thoughts

-So its the new year, and which is a good time for introspection.
+So its the new year, which is a good time for introspection.
 To be fair i don't need an excuse to introspect, ruminate, and overthink things, but hey if i'm doing it already might as well say its because of the new year.

 ## New Pronouns Just Dropped???? 🔥🔥🔥🔥